-Although drunken behavior would be considered shameful, being able to drink huge amounts of wine, especially for male attendees of the supra, is a necessary talent.
+Although drunken behavior would be considered shameful, being able to drink huge amounts of wine, especially for male attendees of the Supra, is a necessary talent.
 There will be many, many toasts over hours of toasting and feasting.
 Foreigners may find it hard to keep up!
 But that should not put you off trying to get invited to a real Georgian Supra when you visit Georgia.
 It’s a unique cultural event and an honor to be invited.

-A good Tamada should also be sensitive enough to feel the mood of the table, he needs to feel the atmosphere and try to maintain positive mood.
+A good Tamada should also be sensitive enough to feel the mood of the table, he needs to feel the atmosphere and try to maintain a positive mood.
 Most of the toasts are given at the early stages of the meal, and then they slow down as the night goes on.
-Throughout the dinner the Tamada is expected to finish each glass of wine on each toast, but it is shameful for a Tamada to act drunk.
+Throughout the dinner, the Tamada is expected to finish each glass of wine on each toast, but it is shameful for a Tamada to act drunk.
 So, that is quite a tricky balance to find.
-Small wine glasses and servings for each toast is one solution, but still it is common at a full length, all day supra for a Tamada to drink more than 3 litres of wine.
+Small wine glasses and servings for each toast is one solution, but still, it is common at a full length, all day Supra for a Tamada to drink more than 3 litres of wine.

 The process of choosing a Tamada

 If the Supra is small with only a few visitors, the head of the household is the Tamada.
 However, with massive events like weddings, birthdays, christenings, etc. the family chooses a Tamada in advance.

 At friends’ gatherings, people at the table decide a Tamada right on the spot.